 Most immediately are outputs and outcomes for members, which are affected by the direct activities and results of activities.
 Also important are the direct benefits to the cooperative business— outputs and outcomes that include profit and firm survival.
 Lastly are the more indirect benefits— outputs and outcomes for communities that relate to “spillover” effects for a local economy, community and even region.

 Through economic inclusion, the cooperative economy enables greater community ownership of businesses than other structures and, as a result, an increase in local spending of those profits within the community.
-Yet, the benefits of community wealth building that derives from the presence of cooperatives are challenging to measure.
-Business profitability and sustainability of the cooperative itself is an important measure of success, but there is a broader set of metrics of interest.
+Yet, the benefits of community wealth building that derive from the presence of cooperatives are challenging to measure.
+Business profitability and how co-ops support the sustainability of the cooperative itself are important measures of success, but there is a broader set of metrics of interest.
 The presence of cooperatives owned by and serving communities that historically lack access to small business capital, groceries, and health services, to name a few, must also be captured in a comprehensive review of cooperative impact.

 Box 1: Approach